|Go to verse:|

 “tells fortunes.”
 Although “tell fortunes” brings to mind pictures of Gypsy palm readers, there are many ways people try to tell the future.
 The exact Hebrew word in the text is meonen (מְעוֹנֵ֥ן) from the root word anan (#06049 עָנָן).
 The meaning of meonen is debated, which we can see by the different ways it is translated in the English versions: “augury” (ASV); “soothsayer” (CJB; NAB; NRSV); “tell fortunes” (HCSB; ESV); “observer of times” (KJV); “practices witchcraft” (NASB); “an omen reader” (NET; cp.
 NIV); and “use sorcery” (NLT).

 Merrill Unger wrote about meonen: “But the precise etymology of the Hebrew term is uncertain.
 Some would derive it from the root anan (‘to cover’), ‘one who practices hidden or occult arts.’
 This explanation, though, has no real support from usage.
 Others would connect the word with anan (‘cloud’), ‘one who observes the clouds with a view of obtaining an oracle.’
 Still others would make it a denominative from ayin (‘eye’), ‘one who smites with the evil eye.’
 But nothing in the context would suggest any of those views.
 The most likely explanation is that the expression is from the Semitic root meaning ‘to emit a hoarse nasal sound’ …such a sound as was customary in the reciting magical formulas (Lev.
-19:26; 2 Kings 21:6).”
-(Merrill Unger, Biblical Demonology, Kregel Publications, Grand Rapids, 1994.
-P. 131).
-Isaiah 8:19 speaks of mediums and people who try to get information from the spirit world who “chirp and mutter” as part of the practices they engage in.
+19:26; 2 Kings 21:6).”a Isaiah 8:19 speaks of mediums and people who try to get information from the spirit world who “chirp and mutter” as part of the practices they engage in.

 “interprets omens.”
 The Hebrew verb is nachash (#05172 נָחַשׁ), and it referred to interpreting omens and divining by means of them.
 In Genesis 44:5 and 15, Joseph was said to be able to use his cup to divine (which is the same Hebrew word: interpreting omens), but it is also possible that he never did so, but used that as a ruse.
 There is no biblical record of Joseph actually interpreting omens or using any type of divination except by the revelation he got from God.

-“one who inquires of the spirits of the dead or of a familiar spirit.”
+“one who inquires of spirits or of a familiar spirit.”
 The Hebrew is shoel ob (שֹׁאֵ֥ל אוֹב).
-The word “ob” referred to a pit or hole in the ground and then by extension to spirits that lived there (another meaning of the Hebrew word is “skin bottle,” and some lexicons only give that meaning, which can be confusing to people trying to study this subject).
+The word “ob” referred to a pit or hole in the ground and then by extension to spirits that lived there (another meaning of the Hebrew word is “skin-bottle,” and some lexicons only give that meaning, which can be confusing to people trying to study this subject).
 Thus, the phrase refers to one who asks or inquires of spirits, particularly the so-called spirits of dead people.
 This would include mediums, necromancers, and others who try to contact the spirit world.
+Mediums and people who consulted familiar spirits (demons) were to be put to death (Lev.
+20:27).

 The phrase “familiar spirits” is from the Hebrew word yiddoniy (#03049 יִדְּעֹנִי), from the root yada (#3045), “to know,” and thus refers to “a knower,” or one who has a “familiar spirit.”
 The phrase “familiar spirit” is found in many Bibles and comes into English from the Latin word familiaris, which meant “of the family,” but which was used, among other things, to describe household slaves and servants.
 The idea is that mediums and spiritists usually have some particular spirits or “spirit guides” (demons!) who “know” things and with whom they are regularly in touch and who serve them.